LocalGhostDao/localghost/README.md

 | **Real PIN** | Full system.
 Your actual data. |
 | **Duress PIN** | Shadow system.
 A different believable person — randomized patterns, bland content. |

-The Observer generates shadow data daily — not a sanitized you, but a boring stranger who uses the same device.
+`ghost.framed` generates shadow data daily — not a sanitized you, but a boring stranger who uses the same device.
 Forensic analysis finds an unremarkable person.
 The real volume stays hidden — indistinguishable from empty space.

 A separate **Purge** function exists for when you need everything actually gone.